google-ar/WebARonARKit/webvr_ar_extension.md

 };
 ```

 `VRDisplay.prototype.hitTest` returns an array of 0 or more VRHit instances that represent locations in the real world.
 This functionality casts the ray from a 2D position and obtains a list of all the hit points in the real world.
-The ‘x’ and ‘y’ values must be normalized between 0 and 1, with (0, 0) being the upper-left corner of the screen.
-Also note that if the ‘x’, ‘y’ values are not normalized, the method will throw an error.
+The `x` and `y` values must be normalized between 0 and 1, with (0, 0) being the upper-left corner of the screen.
+Also note that if the `x`, `y` values are not normalized, the method will throw an error.

 The `VRHit` structure and has a single property, `modelMatrix`.